 The electric deposit amount is based on two times the average monthly bill for the previous twelve months.
-The Public Service Commission rules govern electric deposit policies as follows:
+The New York Department of Public Service (DPS) rules govern electric deposit policies as follows:

 The Board of Public Utilities (BPU) may charge a deposit for all residential electric customers who are seasonal or short-term customers (requesting less than one year of service).